agrove21/tiny-steps-baby-blog/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 Tiny Steps is a full-stack app designed to help parents capture and cherish every special moment of their child’s early years.
 Built with a working Express.js API, the app uses Sequelize to interact seamlessly with a PostgreSQL database.
-Tiny Steps allows parents to document milestones, create a shareable photo gallery, and securely track their baby’s memories.
-It also includes features for easy sharing with loved ones and personalized record-keeping, ensuring that no milestone or memory is ever missed.
+Tiny Steps allows parents to document milestones, create a photo gallery, and securely track their baby’s memories.
+It also includes features for personalized record-keeping, ensuring that no milestone or memory is ever missed.

 ## Table of Contents
 - [Installation](#installation)